Meng Caicheng: Railway protection movement

 On May 9, 1911, the Qing authorities ordered the nationalization of all locally controlled railway signed a local agreement with Great Britain, Germany, France and the United States.
 The nationalization order drew strong opposition across Southern China, especially Sichuan.
 Pu Dianjun, Meng Caicheng and other influential members of the Sichuan Provincial Assembly organized the Railway Protection League on June 17, and made public speeches against the plan.

-On August 2, Zhao Erfeng arrived Chengdu and took the post of the Governor-General of Sichuan.
+On August 2, Zhao Erfeng arrived Chengdu and took the post of the Viceroy of Sichuan.
 On September 7, Zhao Erfeng had Pu Dianjun, Luo Lun, Yan Kai and other leaders arrested and closed the company.
 Afterwards, Meng Caicheng asked the Governor Zhao Erfeng to have him arrested as well.
-As an appointed official by imperial government, Meng Caicheng was imprisoned alone at Police Department.
+As an appointed official by imperial government, Meng Caicheng was imprisoned alone at the police department.

-Enraged protestors marched on the Governor-General's office.
+Enraged protestors marched on the Viceroy's office.
 Zhao Erfeng ordered troops to open fire and dozens of protestors were killed.
 Bloodshed further inflamed the protestors.
-Led by Tongmenghui, an armed revolution broke out all over Sichuan Province.
+Led by the Tongmenghui, an armed revolution broke out all over Sichuan Province.
 On October 5, Zhao Erfeng released Meng Caicheng, Hu Rong and other leaders.

-The Qing Court ordered Duan Fang, the Governor-General of Hubei and Hunan to reinforce Sichuan with troops from Hubei, which weakened defenses in Wuhan.
+The Qing Court ordered Duanfang, the Viceroy of Huguang (Hubei and Hunan), to reinforce Sichuan with troops from Hubei, which weakened defenses in Wuhan.
 On October 10, 1911, revolutionaries in the New Army units that remained in Wuhan launched the Wuchang Uprising.
 On November 14, Zhao Erfeng released Pu Dianjun from prison and negotiated established Great Han Military Government of Sichuan.
-On November 27, Sichuan declared independence from the Qing Dynasty Government.
+On November 27, Sichuan declared independence from the Qing dynasty.

-On December 9, 1911, Yin Changheng reorganized Military Government of Sichuan and took up the post of governor.
-Yin Changheng appointed Meng Caicheng as Magistrate of Ba-An Prefecture to prevent Xizang from declaring independence.
-After Meng arrived Ba-An, he first established policy to harmonize Han residents and Zang residents.
-The Zang residents and Han People lived and worked in peace during his administration.
+On December 9, 1911, Yin Changheng reorganized the Military Government of Sichuan and took up the post of governor.
+Yin appointed Meng Caicheng as Magistrate of Ba-An Prefecture to prevent Xizang from declaring independence.
+After Meng arrived Ba-An, he established policies to promote peace between ethnically Han and Zang residents.
+There was little conflict between Zang and Han during his administration.